Coaching

 This article discusses the effectiveness of workplace coaching and its positive effects, including fostering an environment conducive to professional growth and mentorship.
 The article also lists how managers can become useful workplace coaches to benefit employees and the organization.

-These outcomes indicate that managers should not underestimate how coaching can impact employees, as this activity can create a fundamental shift in how employees approach work.
+These outcomes indicate that managers should not underestimate how coaching can impact employees, as this activity can create a fundamental shift in how employees approach work and help them achieve their long term career goals.

-For example, when employees have increased self-confidence, they can become more assertive and resilient in the workplace.
+For example, when employees have increased self-confidence, they can become more assertive and resilient.
+Feeling this sense of support in the workplace makes them more empowered to make positive changes, both within their own teams and within the company as a whole.

 Despite these advantages brought by workplace coaching, there is still a need for a more straightforward approach to evaluating the return on investment (ROI) of workplace coaching.